GaryLBaird/Install-Terraform/README.md

 	This script only works on Windows, but if you need it to run on other operating systems, feel free to do a pull-request and add your changes.

+## EXAMPLE List All
-## EXAMPLE: List all OS and both 32-bit/64-bit versions
+	# List all OS and both 32-bit/64-bit versions
 	# List all OS versions.
 	.\install_terraform.ps1
 	.\ListTerraformInstalls